Join Us in Asking Congress to Pass the FAIR Act

-Public Justice is proud to support the Forced Arbitration Injustice Repeal (FAIR) Act, introduced February 28th, 2019.
+Public Justice is proud to support the Forced Arbitration Injustice Repeal (FAIR) Act (H.R.
+1374), which was reintroduced in February 2021.
+This Thursday, a hearing on the FAIR Act will be held, entitled “Justice is Restored: Ending Forced Arbitration and Protecting Fundamental Rights.”
 We’ve been working on forced arbitration for a long time, and we know that we can’t wait any longer.
-Congress must step up and make change on this issue.

 “We at Public Justice routinely hear from people who are unable to seek justice after a corporation broke the law and harmed them.
-Forced arbitration clauses bar them from having their claims heard in court”, said Public Justice Executive Director Paul Bland.
+Forced arbitration clauses bar them from having their claims heard in court,” said Public Justice Executive Director Paul Bland.
 “The energy in favor of the FAIR Act is like nothing I’ve seen before in this fight for corporate accountability and against perpetrators of gender and race discrimination.
 Its passage would make American life much safer, healthier, and fairer.”